pedroos/NoperHash/Readme.md

-NoperHash is a recreational low-collision float hash that outputs numbers in the 0-1 range.
+NoperHash is a low-collision float hash that takes positive numbers and outputs a unique number (up to precision) in the 0-1 range.
+It allows computing hashes for lists of indefinite size.

 ### Building and running